0xPolygonMiden/miden-base/docs/architecture/transaction.md

 # Transaction

-> Single account state transition
+`Transaction`s are a mechanism by which the state of the chain is updated.
+That is, all changes in account and note states result from executing `Transaction`s.
+In Miden, `Transaction`s can originate either from the users or from the network itself.

+Miden aims for the following characteristics in `Transaction`s:

+- **Parallel transaction execution**: Because a transaction is always performed against a single account, Miden obtains asynchronicity.
+- **Private transaction execution**: Local execution of transactions enables preservation of sensitive data.

 ## What is the purpose of a transaction?

-To facilitate single account state transitions.

-## What is a transaction?

 In Miden, a `Transaction` represents the state transition of a single account.
-A `Transaction` takes a single [account](accounts.md) and one or more [notes](notes.md), and none or one script (piece of code executed after all notes have been executed) as input, and outputs the same account with a potentially updated state, together with some potential newly created notes.
+A `Transaction` takes a single [account](accounts.md) and zero or more [notes](notes.md), and none or one script (piece of code executed after all notes have been executed) as input, and outputs the same account with a potentially updated state, together with some potential newly created notes.

 ![Transaction diagram](../img/architecture/transaction/transaction-diagram.png)